What’s the difference between Overlanding vs. Off-Roading?

 We encourage you to determine exactly what type of overlanding experience you are interested in before renting from any company.
 If you are interested in only extreme off-roading experiences, we recommend that you seek out a company with appropriately robust build-outs, tours, and insurance designed for these activities.

 However, if intense 4WD-ing and off-roading is not the primary goal of your trip or something you are only interested in including as a portion of your overland adventure, you can find rental companies that offer 4×4 campers near you.
 Some of these rental companies focus specifically on “overland rentals” (like Colorado Overlander, Cypress Overland, Funki Adventures), while others have 4×4 campers with roof top tents as part of a larger fleet (like Titus Adventure Company in Colorado and Overland Yukon in Canada).

-As always, in all of your travels – with us and beyond – please respect the environment and tread lightly.
+As always, in all of your travels – with these rental partners and beyond – please respect the environment and tread lightly.
 Enjoy your journey with minimal impact on the environment around you, leaving it pristine for future adventurers.

 You certainly don’t need to travel down gnarly Jeep tracks to have an amazing overland adventure.